 B.S. in Biology

-“When I first started college all I thought about was how I was going to survive it, get my diploma and get my life started.
-As each semester went by I felt like this was less and less the case, especially in the Environmental Conservation degree plan.
+“When I first started college all I thought about was how I was going to survive, get my diploma and start my life.
+As each semester went by I felt this was less and less the case, especially in the Environmental Conservation degree plan.
 Learning different aspects of wildlife and ecological systems and getting my hands dirty in some cases were some of the best parts of being a student here at Rogers State University.”